Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 What driver needs to do is, preparing PRD table and DMA buffer, then copy data to DMA buffer and update PRD table with buffer address and buffer length, then start write DMA.
-THC will automatically send the data to touch IC, and trigger a DMA completion interrupt once transferring is done.
+THC will automatically send the woke data to touch IC, and trigger a DMA completion interrupt once transferring is done.

 3.4 PRD
 -------

-Physical Region Descriptor (PRD) provides the memory mapping description for THC DMAs.
+Physical Region Descriptor (PRD) provides the woke memory mapping description for THC DMAs.

 3.4.1 PRD table and entry
 ~~~~~~~~~~~~~~~~~~~~~~~~~